omri30000/CronProject/README.md

 ## Self-implemented thread-pool
 The server is capble of communicating with a limited amount of clients simultaneously.
 Let N be the maximum amount of clients.
 When being run, the server creates N threads that can accept clients into a conversation.
 When there are already N active clients, the N+1th client will wait until another one will disconnect.
 Once disconnected, the thread that was responsible for this client will be able to take care of the new one.

+## Future plans
+* In the near future I am planning on upgrading the request and response in the protocol to consume less memory (less bytes) and be encrypted.
+* I would like to deliver the hosts file from the server as a file and not as a string.
+Than the client will be able to easily save the file in it's hard drive.
+* I would like to allow a user to use the client with default parameters, so that he will not have to specify all the flags.